ajs-voices/once-upon-a-dream/readme.md

 Devlin Kane, 31, lead singer of House of Crowley, rock star extroidanaire, 6 foot tall, his deep brown shoulder length hair fell in layers around his fallen angel face, dark chocolate eyes, chiselled lips

+He's the singer but can play guitar and piano also.
+Before the band was a success he was playing piano and singing in a cheesy old bar.
+He met Nix there who was working as a bartender, Gryph and Penn were in the military at the time but were just about to finish their tours and when they did the band was formed.

+(Drums) At 29 Phoneix ‘Nix’ Blaze was the youngest member of the band.
+6 foot even, waist length blonde hair, baby blue eyes, he could have graced the covers of fashion magazines.

+(Lead Guitar) Gryphon Ryder was a 6 foot 4 inch bear of a man with shaggy gold shot through with red hair and emerald green eyes.
+He was currently enjoying his last few months as a 30 year old.
+(Bass Guitar, also plays piano) Penndragon 'Penn' Blaze at age 30 was nearly as good looking as his younger brother but opposite in colouring.
+Hair black as midnight and worn almost military short and misty grey eyes that seemed they could see your soul.
+He was almost as tall as Gryph at 6 foot 2 inches.